 Studies are regularly conducted through the Parkinson’s Disease Center of Excellence and the Huntington’s Disease Center of Excellence clinics, as well as the integrative Deep Brain Stimulation (DBS) clinic.
 Other areas of research are also often conducted within other divisions of Neurology and cross-departmentally, including the Cognition and Movement Lab.
 In addition to the specific projects outlined below, the Division of Movement Disorders is actively involved with clinical trials in Parkinson's disease, Huntington’s disease, Wilson’s disease, Tourette syndrome, essential tremor, spasticity, and dystonia.

-The Movement Disorders Division regularly receives funding from such institutions as the National Institutes of Health, Parkinson’s Foundation, the pharmaceutical and medical device industries, and more.
+The Movement Disorders Division regularly receives funding from such institutions as the National Institutes of Health, Department of Defense, Parkinson’s Foundation, Peterson for Parkinson Foundation, the pharmaceutical and medical device industries, and more.

 Faculty members in the Movement Disorders Division are leading research in the following areas: